ballerina-platform/ballerina-dev-website/learn/guides/ballerina-shell.md

 ###  Defining Types

-Type definitions can be written just as you write them in a source file.
-The Shell supports multi-line snippets.
+Type definitions can be written same as a function.

 ```bash
 =$ type Person record {